C4 Logo Return to main site

 disease detected

-In 2021, 59.1%, 84.8%, and 88.5% of individuals with high-grade cervical disease were treated within 8 weeks, 6 months, and 12 months, respectively.
 There were minor differences in the proportion treated within 8 weeks based on area-level socioeconomic status, but very little by 6 months.
-Nationally, there was a slight decrease in the proportion treated within each timeframe in 2021 compared to 2020.
+Nationally, there was a slight decrease in the proportion treated within each timeframe in 2022 compared to 2021.

 Cervical cancer treatment rates